drndr/multilabel-text-clf/Transformers/README.md

-## Transformer Models - Bert and DistilBERT
+## Transformer Models - BERT and DistilBERT

-We have used pre-trained Bert and DistilBERT models from Transformers (Hugging Face) for multi-label text classification.
+We have used pre-trained BERT and DistilBERT models from Transformers (Hugging Face) for multi-label text classification.

 ## Get up and running